Data from Information Repositories

 Sub-techniques (6)

 Adversaries may leverage information repositories to mine valuable information.
-Information repositories are tools that allow for storage of information, typically to facilitate collaboration or information sharing between users, and can store a wide variety of data that may aid adversaries in further objectives, or direct access to the target information.
-Adversaries may also abuse external sharing features to share sensitive documents with recipients outside of the organization.
+Information repositories are tools that allow for storage of information, typically to facilitate collaboration or information sharing between users, and can store a wide variety of data that may aid adversaries in further objectives, such as Credential Access, Lateral Movement, or Defense Evasion, or direct access to the target information.
+Adversaries may also abuse external sharing features to share sensitive documents with recipients outside of the organization (i.e., Transfer Data to Cloud Account [MITRE] ).

 The following is a brief list of example information that may hold potential value to an adversary and may also be found on an information repository:

-* Policies, procedures, and standards * Physical / logical network diagrams * System architecture diagrams * Technical system documentation * Testing / development credentials * Work / project schedules * Source code snippets * Links to network shares and other internal resources
+* Policies, procedures, and standards * Physical / logical network diagrams * System architecture diagrams * Technical system documentation * Testing / development credentials (i.e., Unsecured Credentials [MITRE] ) * Work / project schedules * Source code snippets * Links to network shares and other internal resources * Contact or other sensitive information about business partners and customers, including personally identifiable information (PII)

 Information stored in a repository may vary based on the specific instance or environment.
-Specific common information repositories include web-based platforms such as Sharepoint [MITRE] and Confluence [MITRE] , specific services such as Code Repositories, IaaS databases, enterprise databases, and other storage infrastructure such as SQL Server.
+Specific common information repositories include the following:

 Detection